 Regular Accountability and Support

-One of the biggest benefits of the program is the support.
+One of the biggest benefits of the 12-step program is the support.
 Addiction can be lonely and isolating, even when clients have family and friends around.
 Group meetings make it clear that no one is alone.
-It’s easy to see others who are going through the same challenges.
+It’s easy to see others who are going through the same challenges and learn how others have successfully navigated situations that might put sobriety and recovery at risk.

 Accessibility and Availability of Meetings

-12-step meetings are everywhere.
+Twelve-step meetings are everywhere.
 Individuals can find them in every city and almost every small town, and they take place at all times of day and night.
+Due to the pandemic, many are now available online.
 This makes them easy to attend and hard to skip.

 Incorporating 12-Step Meetings at Santé